sommars/DynamicPrevariety/README.md

     ```
 * (Optional) Install tcmalloc (http://goog-perftools.sourceforge.net/doc/tcmalloc.html)

-    This will lead to substantial improvements in parallel performance.
+    If this library is linked in at compile time, it will lead to substantial improvements in parallel performance.

 * Making DynamicPrevariety
     ```